 Valuable information to help make your application process as smooth as possible.

-Applicants to Lesley University who have credentials from
+Applicants who have credentials from

 institutions outside the United States must obtain independent

 credential evaluations to determine U.S. equivalency.
 "General" or